TheRealNightmare/TheRealNightmare.github.io/content/posts/building-cicd-pipeline-nuxt-aws.md

 I defined three lifecycle hooks:

 1.  **ApplicationStop:** Runs a script to kill the existing PM2 process.
-2.  **AfterInstall:** Sets file permissions (ensuring the ubuntu user owns the files, not root).
+2.  **AfterInstall:** Sets file permissions (ensuring the ubuntu user owns the files not root).
 3.  **ApplicationStart:** Bootstraps the new version.

 ### Handling Secrets Securely

 I strictly avoided committing my `.env` file to GitHub.
-Instead, I used **AWS Systems Manager (SSM) Parameter Store**.
+Instead I used **AWS Systems Manager (SSM) Parameter Store**.

-In my `app_start.sh` script, I included a step to fetch these secrets on the fly during deployment:
+In my `app_start.sh` script I included a step to fetch these secrets on the fly during deployment:

 ```bash
 aws ssm get-parameters-by-path